 One of the best tips for helping babies nap during the day is to not change your environment too much.
 So if you have a preschooler or toddler who is going to be running around making noise, then just let them!

 For a lot of babies and kids, they will adapt to whatever is happening around them.
 Chances are they were already getting used to the noisy sibling while in the womb.
 Instead of making a boisterous older child chill out, just let your tiny one get used to the daily noises around the house.
+It’s not just sleep training without cry it out, but letting your baby find a ways to work within the family dynamics.

 Again, this is something that you do just have to try and see how it works out because there are some babies who will be sensitive to noise no matter what you do.